National Technology Center for the Computers for Schools program funded by Innovation, Science and Economic Development Canada.

 - Send the refurbished computer equipment to Computers for schools (CFS) affiliates for distribution to schools, libraries, not-for-profit organizations, early childhood centers and Aboriginal communities across Canada.

 IT EQUIPMENT DONATION

 Contribute to the digital inclusion of all of Canada

 Ecogical, easy and safe

-In addition to being environmentally friendly, your donation offers a learning experience to the intern who refurbishes it and a work tool to the client to whom it is sent.
+In addition to being environmentally friendly, your donations offer a learning experience to the interns who refurbishe them and become a work tool to the client to whom it is sent.
 We even offer free pick-up service for 10 or more computers.